 - The husks and silk will come away from the cob leave silk free corn every time.

-The ears of corn will be very hot.
+Microwaved ears of corn on the cob will be very hot.
 Be careful not to burn your hands.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.